Skip to main content

 What Is Treated Timber?

 Treated timber is wood that has been infused with preservatives to protect it from rot, insects, fungi, and moisture.
 It is commonly used for decking, fencing, landscaping, and structural outdoor applications.
 The treatment process fundamentally changes how the wood behaves over time.
 Without treatment, most affordable softwoods like pine would start showing signs of decay within a couple of years when placed in contact with soil or exposed to rain.
+It is a frustratingly fast process once it begins.
 The preservatives work by making the wood fibers unpalatable to insects and resistant to the fungal growth that causes rot.
 This doesn't make the wood waterproof, but it dramatically slows down the deterioration process that naturally occurs outdoors.
 To keep your outdoor timber in top condition, learn how to prevent timber rot with proper maintenance techniques.

 A common point of confusion is that treated timber is the same as naturally durable wood.
-There is a distinction.
+There is a distinction worth understanding.
 Durable hardwoods like teak or ipe have natural oils that resist decay.
 Treated timber takes a more affordable, fast-growing species and adds durability through an industrial process.
 For most homeowners and DIY builders, treated softwood offers the best balance of cost and outdoor performance for projects like raised garden beds, fence posts, and deck joists.
+It simply fills a practical gap in the market.

 Types of Timber Treatment

 Not all treatment methods achieve the same depth or longevity.
 The right choice depends largely on where the wood will be installed and what it will be exposed to.
-Here are the main categories you will encounter at lumber yards and timber merchants.
+Walking into a lumber yard, you will mainly encounter the categories below.

 • Vacuum-treated timber: A lighter process used for interior framing or covered outdoor areas.
 The preservative sits closer to the surface.
 It adds some moisture resistance but does not offer the same protection against constant wetting.
 Builders often use this for roof trusses or internal joinery in humid climates.
+It is a practical approach when full pressure treatment would be overkill and you want to keep costs down.
 For a deeper technical understanding of preservation processes, see how timber is treated in our comprehensive guide.

 • Water-based treatment: These treatments have become the standard for residential use.
 They leave a cleaner, paintable surface and are generally lower in odor.
 From an environmental standpoint, they are preferred because the solvents are not petroleum-based.
-The wood typically arrives looking lighter in color.
+The wood typically arrives looking lighter in color, sometimes with a slight greenish tint that fades to a warm honey color after a season in the sun.

 • Oil-based treatment: Creosote or oil-borne preservatives provide excellent moisture resistance and have been used for railway sleepers and utility poles for decades.
-The finish is darker and the smell stronger.
+The finish is darker and the smell stronger, which can be off-putting for a backyard deck.
 These are less common for residential decking but still found in heavy industrial or agricultural applications.
 The higher cost often reflects the durability and the complex handling requirements.

 Treated Timber Prices Per Cubic Meter

 Prices vary by region, supplier, and the current lumber market.
-The figures below give a practical range for budgeting.
+The figures below give a practical range for budgeting, but they are rough estimates for initial planning.
 Treated hardwood tends to be the most expensive because the base wood itself costs more, and the treatment process for dense species takes longer.
 Keep in mind that delivery charges for bulk orders can add $80–$200 depending on distance and whether a forklift is needed at the delivery point.

 Treatment Type Average Price (USD/m³) Best Use Expected Lifespan